sammck/tp-hub/README.md

   - Optionally, configuration of the `cloudflared` tunnel daemon to serve the Traefik dashboard publicly on `https://traefik.${PARENT_DNS_DOMAIN}` via Traefik at `http://localhost: 8080`
   - Optionally, configuration of the `cloudflared` tunnel daemon to serve the Portainer UI publicly on `https://portainer.${PARENT_DNS_DOMAIN}` via Traefik at `http://localhost:9000`
   - Configuration of the `cloudflared` tunnel daemon to route all other HTTP(S) requests to Traefik at `http://localhost:7082`
-  - Roubd-trip verification that the tunnel test page is being served.
+  - Round-trip verification that the tunnel test page is being served.

 ## Create an initial tp-hub config.yml file with minimal required configuration settings